 The Formal Introduction

-As an introvert, writer, and wise sensitive soul, it has been an honest-to-God struggle to find my place in this crazy world.
+In 2018 I opened up this practice as a way to live my own exceptional story to the fullest.
 This work celebrates my diverse and exceptional leadership experience, honors my sensitivities as an emotional empath, and acknowledges my gifts for seeing people as their best selves.

 The Casual Cup of Tea: A Tapestry of Stories